15 Best WordPress Table Plugins Tested & Compared for 2026

 Pricing

 DiviGear Table is available with lifetime pricing.
-Plans start at $39 for 3 websites and go up to $69 for unlimited websites.
+Plans start at $39 for three websites and go up to $69 for unlimited websites.

 Further Reading: Best Divi Table Plugins

-DiviFlash is an all-in-one Divi plugin that includes 65+ modules, with three dedicated to table creation: Table, Data Table, and Advanced Pricing Table.
+DiviFlash is an all-in-one Divi addon with more than 70 modules, including three dedicated table modules: Table, Data Table, and Advanced Pricing Table.

 Key Features

-• Three dedicated modules: Table, Data Table, and Advanced Pricing Table
+• Three modules: Table, Data Table, and Advanced Pricing Table

-• Ribbons, badges, and tooltips for highlighting key information
+• Ribbons, badges, ratings, and tooltips for pricing tables

 What We Like Most